richardnagle/training/behavioural-testing/course.md

 </table>

 ---
+#Do You Remember This Slide
+.written-text[
+.red-text[Validate] the http headers

+.red-text[Validate] the body

+.blue-text[Walk] the sections

+.green-text[Map] the http headers to the ReviewDto

+.green-text[Map] the body to the ReviewDto

+.purple-text[Format] the section to html

+.green-text[Map] the html to ReviewDto.Text
+]
+Therefore
+.written-text[
+public interface .red-text[IReviewValidator];

+public interface .blue-text[ISectionWalker];

+public interface .green-text[IReviewDtoMapper];

+public interface .purple-text[IReviewHtmlFormatter];
+]
+---
+#Concentrate on Nouns instead of Verbs
+.written-text[
+Validate the .red-text[http headers]

+Validate the .blue-text[body]

+Walk the .green-text[sections]

+Map the .red-text[http headers] to the ReviewDto

+Map the .blue-text[body] to the ReviewDto

+Format the .green-text[section] to html

+Map the .blue-text[html] to ReviewDto.Text
+]
+Therefore
+.written-text[
+public class .red-text[HttpHeaders];

+public class .blue-text[HtmlBody];

+public class .green-text[Section];
+]
+---
+#Name Classes after what they are, not what they do
+---
 #The Four Elements of Simple Design
 In XP, Kent Beck defined Simple Design as
     1. Runs all the tests